Inflectra/spira-documentation/docs/SpiraApps/LinkedLists.md

     - [x] runs automatically on the requirement details page
     - [x] runs automatically on the release details page
     - [x] runs automatically on the test case details page
+    - [x] runs automatically on the test set details page
     - [x] runs automatically on the incident details page
     - [x] runs automatically on the document details page
     - [x] runs automatically on the task details page (not available in SpiraTest)